jamonholmgren/acr-talk/README.md

 ## React Native

-* yarn add mst-gql graphql-request
+* Run `yarn add mst-gql graphql-request`
-* yarn mst-gql --format ts ../AcrRails/acr.graphql --outDir=app/models/gql
+* Run `yarn mst-gql --format ts ../AcrRails/acr.graphql --outDir=app/models/gql`
-* If you run it again, it'll skip some files and write to the .base files
+* Note: if you run it again, it'll skip some files and write to the .base files.
+It's idempotent; in other words, run as often as you'd like.
 * Now we need to import the base MobX-State-Tree model to the RootStore properly.
-In app/models/root-store/root-store.ts:
+In `app/models/root-store/root-store.ts`:

 ```typescript
 // .. omitted above